swisscodemonkeys/appbrain-sdk/README.md

   * Made interstitial better to show in other place than at app exit.
   * Easier API to show interstitials: InterstitialBuilder.
 [Documentation](https://www.appbrain.com/info/help/sdk/javadoc/InterstitialBuilder.html)
   * Startup performance optimizations.

-V11.20 (December 11th, 2015):

-  * Better performing interstitials
-  * More accurate identification of users who are likely to install promoted apps
-  * Better handling of problems caused by devices with buggy Android OS versions